Query Expansion in the Age of Pre-trained and Large Language Models: A Comprehensive Survey: Foundations of Query Expansion: Concepts and Traditional Methods

-\paragraph{Term Co-occurrence and Clustering} A classic approach infers related terms from co-occurrence statistics in documents.
-A common association is the cosine on binary/TF document incidence:
+Corpus-wide statistical methods assume that term associations can be inferred from regularities in the target corpus, without requiring explicit relevance judgments.

-with $F(X)$ and $F(Y)$ denoting the document frequencies of terms $X$ and $Y$, respectively, and $F(X, Y)$ representing the co-occurrence count of $X$ and $Y$ in the same documents.
-While simple and unsupervised, \citet{peat1991limitations} show a structural weakness: maximizing the cosine tends to select terms with similar (often high) document frequencies to the query term, which are weak discriminators under the Robertson--Sparck Jones (RSJ) theory \citep{robertson1976relevance}.
-Hence, co-occurrence expansion helps most for low-frequency query terms and can hurt for high-frequency ones.
+A classic line of work expands queries using document-level term co-occurrence (e.g., cosine-style association based on how often two terms appear in the same documents).
+Although simple and unsupervised, such measures have a known bias: they tend to favor terms with document frequencies similar to the query term, which can be weak discriminators under RSJ theory \citep{peat1991limitations,robertson1976relevance}.
+As a result, co-occurrence expansion is often most beneficial for low-frequency query terms and may be less reliable for high-frequency ones.

-\paragraph{Global Similarity Thesaurus} Beyond local co-occurrence, global methods build a corpus-wide term association resource \citep{qiu1993concept}.
-Let $T\!\in\!\mathbb{R}^{m\times n}$ be a term$\times$document matrix (e.g., length-normalized tf--idf).
-A symmetric similarity matrix $S=T\,T^\top$ induces, for each term $t$, a ranked list of nearest neighbors (a ``thesaurus'').
-Given a query with weights $\{q_i\}$, define a query-concept vector as the mixture of its term profiles and rank candidate terms by

-Selecting the top-$r$ terms yields a concept-consistent expansion list.
-Latent Semantic Analysis (LSA) \citep{abdelali2007improving}serves a similar purpose by mapping terms into a low-dimensional latent space, grouping semantically related terms together.
-These methods avoid hard clustering and allow variable-length expansions, but remain context-agnostic and can propagate popular-but-generic terms.
+Beyond pairwise co-occurrence, global approaches build a corpus-wide thesaurus of term-to-term similarity from term--document statistics \citep{qiu1993concept}.
+Expansion then selects terms that are globally similar to the query terms (aggregated by query term weights), producing a concept-consistent list.
+Latent Semantic Analysis (LSA) follows a related idea by mapping terms into a low-dimensional latent space so that semantically related terms become closer \citep{abdelali2007improving}.
+These global methods avoid hard clustering and support variable-length expansions, but they are largely context-agnostic and may propagate popular yet overly generic terms.